 - Matching sounds to letters.
 For example, before spelling a word, students can orally take the sounds of the word apart.
 Then, they can recall the letters that spell those sounds.
 This requires phonological awareness, a cognitive skill developed by our Fast ForWord program.
 For most children with dyslexia, learning to spell these phonetically regular words makes a significant difference to their spelling skills.

 - Recognizing patterns.
 Patterns such as the six basic syllable types of English should be taught because they represent vowel sounds in predictable ways.

 - Spelling rules.
-Then comes spelling rules for adding endings to words, and conventions such as i before e except after c.
+Then come spelling rules for adding endings to words, and conventions such as i before e except after c.
 A few irregular words should be practiced daily (e.g., come, they, their, who).
 As words are learned, exercises to build fluency help integrate these new spelling skills into reading where these patterns and exceptions are reinforced.

 - Spelling exceptions.
 The final step is spelling exceptions, those unpredictable spellings that present difficulties for all readers.
 Spelling irregularities are only manageable for children with dyslexia once they are comfortable with phonetically predictable words, effectively taking them off the learning table.

 The Fast ForWord processing and cognitive skill exercises build the phonological framework needed to recognize letter sounds in words, making sounding out much easier and making spelling of phonetically spelled words easier.
 It has sound discrimination exercises to help your child hear slight phonetic differences, |me| versus |ne| for instance, as well as working memory and sequencing exercises -- essential skills for spelling, often lacking in children with dyslexia.